ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

 [DEP0018](https://github.com.cnpmjs.org/nodejs/node/issues/32081) is a highly contested warning.

 "Rejection" is the canonical term for a promise reporting an error.
 As defined in ES6, a promise is a state machine representation of an asynchronous operation and can be in one of 3 states: "pending", "fulfilled", or "rejected".
 A pending promise represents an asynchronous operation that's in progress and a fulfilled promise represents an asynchronous operation that's completed successfully.
 A rejected promise represents an asynchronous operation that failed for some reason.
 For example, trying to connect to a nonexistent MongoDB instance using the MongoDB driver will give a promise rejection.
 Apparently mongodb does not exist yet before notes does.

+Could possibly be dealt with by adding the mongo dependency in the notes service in`docker-compose.dev.yml`:

+    version: '3.8'

+    services:
+     notes:
+      build:
+       context: .
+      ports:
+       - 8000:8000
+       - 9229:9229
+      depends_on:
+       - ¨mongo¨
+      environment:
+       - SERVER_PORT=8000
+       - CONNECTIONSTRING=mongodb://mongo:27017/notes
+      volumes:
+       - ./:/app
+      command: npm run debug

+     mongo:
+      image: mongo:4.2.8
+      ports:
+       - 27017:27017
+      volumes:
+       - mongodb:/data/db
+       - mongodb_config:/data/configdb
+    volumes:
+     mongodb:
+     mongodb_config:

 ## Hello world Python